jurgenwigg/py3S60/newcore/Doc/library/collections.rst

     Named tuple instances do not have per-instance dictionaries, so they are lightweight and require no more memory than regular tuples.

-    To support pickling, the named tuple class should be assigned to a variable that matches *typename*.

     .. versionchanged:: 3.1
        Added support for *rename*.